This set of Basic Civil Engineering Multiple Choice Questions & Answers (MCQs) focuses on “Manufacture of Concrete”.

 d) 2 m

 Explanation: Concrete consists of coarse aggregates.
 If it is placed or poured from a height above 1 m, segregation of coarse aggregate will take place, leading to improper distribution.
-It affects strength parameter.
+It affects the strength parameter.

 5. How many types of machine mixers are available?

-Explanation: Based on technique of discharging mixed concrete, there are 3 types of mixers available.
+Explanation: Based on the technique of discharging mixed concrete, there are 3 types of mixers available.
 They are tilting type, non-tilting type and pan type mixers.